-Website seeks teachers to be the next JK Rowling
+For teachers who want to be the next JK Rowling, help is at hand.

 An online database has been launched to link unpublished writers with publishers seeking new authors - and it is being aimed at the staffroom.